 - Contribute to your passengers’ safety by suggesting they exit the taxi at a safe location.

 Behaviour that is always unacceptable from drivers listing on Sri Lanka Driver Guides’ Website

 - Refusing a hire, terminating a hire or ejecting passengers from the taxi unless permitted.

 - Refusing to transport a guide dog that is accompanying a blind or vision impaired passenger.

 - Ignoring passengers’ calls for attention or not complying with any reasonable request from the passenger, unless their requests breach your rights as a driver.

 - Refusing to display your identification card to customers.

-- Not wearing your approved uniform.
+- Not wearing your approved uniform or proper clothing.